box/box-ios-preview-sdk/docs/usage/getting-started.md

 __Step 5__: Insert your client ID to receive the redirect in the app

-Open the [Info.plist](../../tree/limited-beta-release/BoxPreviewSDKSampleApp/Resources/Info.plist) file and find the key here:
+Open the `Info.plist` file in the sample app and find the key here:
 URL Types --> Item 0 --> URL Schemes --> Item 0
 Using the same client ID from the previous step, set the value for Item 0 to `boxsdk-<<YOUR CLIENT ID>>`, where `<<YOUR CLIENT ID>>` is replaced with your client ID.
 For example, if your client